-By the end of the year, we'll have the iPhone 14 and the iPhone 14 Pro plus the new Google Pixel 7.
+By the beginning of October, we'll have the iPhone 14 and the iPhone 14 Pro plus the new Google Pixel 7 and Pixel 7 Pro.
 But we want to figure out, based on current rumors, which phone might be right for you.
-We don't know a whole lot right now, but there are some juicy rumors to go off of.

 Looking at the iPhone 13, iPhone 13 Pro, Google Pixel 6 and Google Pixel 6 Pro from 2021, we have a quartet of excellent phones, providing a great basis for this year's updates.
 From what the leaks say, it sounds like the iPhone 14, Pixel 7 and Pixel 7 Pro will all be fairly similar to their predecessors, with the iPhone 14 Pro receiving a few extra changes.